worktheclock/nix.dev/source/tutorials/nix-language.md

 ### Named attribute set argument

-Also known as “@ pattern”, “@ syntax”, or “‘at’ syntax”.
+Also known as "@ pattern", "@ syntax", or "'at' syntax".

 An attribute set argument can be given a name to be accessible as a whole.